 A valid spay declaration for feeder or slaughter cattle or buffalo, is a written declaration by the vendor certifying either the animal has been spayed:

 - not less than 280 days before export, or - using the Willis dropped ovary technique not less than 30 days before export.

 Sufficient personnel

 The number of people required to ensure good animal welfare outcomes.
-LEIMT members on the voyage are in addition to ship personnel.

 Unfit to export